Taking your medication with food and water can help you keep it down during breast augmentation recovery.

-If you simply cannot keep your medications down, tell your surgeon of contact PPSI.
+If you simply cannot keep your medications down, please contact your Coordinator.
 You may need to have your prescription changed.

 Some surgeons advise patients to push their breast implants down or massage them soon after surgery to encourage them to drop.
 If you are having problems, your surgeon may have you wear a wide elastic band around the top of your chest to help push you implants down.
 If your implants still haven’t dropped within six to nine months, breast augmentation revision surgery may be necessary.
 Talk to your surgeon.